A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Method

 \subsection{Gene Ranking Strategies}

-To evaluate the importance of genes based on a priori information, nine distinct strategies for scoring genes on the basis of GPR associations and topological structures are proposed in this study.
+To evaluate the importance of genes based on prior information, five distinct strategies for scoring genes on the basis of GPR associations and topological structures are proposed in this study.
 GPR associations represent fundamental knowledge for describing the associations between genes and metabolic reactions.
 These relationships are typically formulated as Boolean functions, and they cover the combinatorial logic by which gene products, primarily enzymes encoded, govern reaction activities within metabolic networks.
 Such formulations not only enable integrating genome information into metabolic networks but also provide a basis for assessing the individual contributions of each gene to the network.
-Table~\ref{t:math} provides an overview of all nine strategies, which will be discussed in detail from subsection \ref{sub:start} to \ref{sub:end}.
+Table~\ref{t:math} provides an overview of all five strategies, which will be discussed in detail from subsection \ref{sub:start} to \ref{sub:end}.